NEO Finisher Effect VST Plugin

 How much money does it cost?

-Basically, you have the ability to upload between 1-135 MP3’s encoded at 128 kbps for the price of 35 dollars to $200.000, price is what you give it, thus, it is recommended to copyright your beats in bulks because it will cost the same if you copyrighted 1 or 135 all at once, so take the advantage of doing it all at once to minimize the costs of the copyright registrations.
+You can upload between 1-135 MP3s encoded at 128 kbps for the price of 35 dollars to $200.000, price is what you give it, thus, it is recommended to copyright your beats in bulks because it will cost the same if you copyrighted 1 or 135 all at once, so take the advantage of doing it all at once to minimize the costs of the copyright registrations.

 What will happen if I don’t register a song?
 Will I still be able to claim it?

-However, in case of someone stealing your beats, and makes lots of money out of it and you wish to sue them for the profits they made then it’s going to be a little bit annoying.
+However, in case someone steals your beats and makes lots of money out of it and you wish to sue them for the profits they made then it’s going to be a little bit annoying.
 The beats are yours but still, you have to do some complicated registrations.
-Therefore, it’s well-recommended to copyright your music as soon as you create them.
+Therefore, it’s well recommended to copyright your music as soon as you create them.